michal-kazmierczak/opentelemetry-rails-example/README.md

 It's _opinionated_ in a way that the included libraries and solutions do have alternatives.
 The main intention though is to stick with Open Source and Open Standards.
 I'm willing to see suggestions and discussions about different approaches.

-The repository is being gradually updated as Open Telemetry SDK and Open Telemetry Contrib Packages for Ruby progress.
+The repository is being gradually updated as Open Telemetry SDK and Open Telemetry Contrib Packages for Ruby progress (the Ruby OTel SDK doesn't support metrics and traces yet).

 I recommend visiting [open-telemetry/opentelemetry-demo](https://github.com/open-telemetry/opentelemetry-demo) for a complete example of instrumentation of a distributed system.